 Illumination’s mission is focused on raising funds to find a cure for Retinal Vasculopathy with Cerebral Leukodystrophy (RVCL), a rare and fatal genetic condition that affected Ellen.
 One of the great ways Illumination achieves this is by organizing its famous light spectacular that invites emerging artists and performers to create powerful works of art and installations that focus on the use of light.
 In addition to showcasing local artists, this event raises funds that go directly to research efforts at The John Atkinson Research Lab at Washington University.

-The other part of Illumination is dedicated to supporting artists, designers, creators, and performers who contribute to this interactive, lively event.
-Their creative minds bring this exceptional evening of lights and interactive installations to life.
-Because of the pandemic, Illumination canceled the bright lights event and named 2020 “The Year Without Light.”
-This didn’t mean passing an opportunity to commit to the cause.
-In place of the original event, artists, designers, and performers created an original short film to bring a little magic and color to the viewer’s screen.
+Illumination is also supporting the arts community by discovering, attracting, mentoring, and directing individuals committed to the Art of Light.
+These creative minds make this yearly event possible.
+Due to the pandemic, Illumination canceled their regularly planned event and named 2020 “The Year Without Light.”
+This didn’t mean passing an opportunity to commit to the cause; in place of the original event, artists, designers, and performers created an original short film to bring a little magic and color to the viewer’s screen.

 Optimism for the future

-We cannot change past circumstances.
-The only thing we have the power to change is the present and the future.
-I remain optimistic that this initiative will make a large impact in finding a cure for RVCL and protect future patients and their loved ones from experiencing the pain of this rare disease.
+One of the things I have learned is that we cannot change past circumstances and events in our lives that we have little control over.
+What we do have the power to change is the present as well as the future.
+I’m hopeful that this initiative will continue to make a large impact and find a cure for RVCL while also uplifting future patients and their loved ones whose lives have been forever changed by this rare disease.